Computational-Bioinformatics/03_lab/README.md

 Much research in Bioinformatics can be performed by free and open source tools.
 In addition, much of the data that would be applied to these tools is also free, open source and therefore conveniently accessible to the public.

-In this lab you are given the opportunity to locate and explore a bioinformatics tool that you believe to valuable in research, and to be important to studies of DNA, RNA or protein.
+In this lab, you are given an opportunity to locate and explore a bioinformatics tool that is valuable in DNA, RNA, and protein research.
 Once you have explored the tool, you are to give a brief presentation and demonstration of the tool to the member of the class during the next lab.

 ## Part 1: